thegeekyb0y/cpp_arsenal/README.md

 # CPP Coding Patterns ⚡
 Collection of patterns I learnt in cpp, based on loops.
-**Click the pattern name to see the code for the particular pattern.**
+**Click the pattern name to see the code for the particular pattern.** Updating more as I learn new ones.

 ---